 This pair of Swedish antique doors are heavy and broad - each one consisting of four raised panels and still retain the original iron hardware as well.

 These doors have the same multi-panel design front & back and still retain the original hinges and door latch.
-There two pairs of these doors available, both with the same hardware and paint color..
+This item is part of our “un-restored” collection and is being sold in "as is, used" original condition; how we found it in Europe.

 The doors retain the original iron strap hinges and distressed yellow paint on one side only.